The best pizza spots in Charlotte - NewsBreak

 To celebrate, here are some of the best pizza places in the Charlotte area:

 Get Breaking News & Exclusive Contest in Your Inbox: Thank you for subscribing!
-Please open your first email from WBT.com so we can be added to your list of safe senders.
+Please be sure to open and click your first newsletter so we can confirm your subscription.
 Email

 1. Geno D’s Pizza